Somoru/Sugar404/README.md

 ### 🌀 3.
 Sugar Spiral
 Endless spiral runner with sugar shards and licorice traps in a dizzying vortex.

-### 🍯 4.
-Gum Drop Cavity
+### 🧠 4.
+Focus Flow
-Sticky physics puzzles inside a collapsing gum cave.
-Use bounce mechanics to escape.
+Glide your candy mind along a glowing sugar beam.
+Avoid bouncing distractions.
+Stay centered.
+Stay sharp.

 ### 🪞 5.
 Mirror Maze
 A meta-glitch level with fake reflections, looping rooms, and a forbidden 418 portal.